okyzaprabowo/wrtio/Readme.txt

-This is simple shell scripting for accessing GPIO OpenWRT Tested in GL.Inet Router
+This is simple shell scripting and Python library for accessing GPIO OpenWRT Tested in GL.Inet Router

 At first, upload all of files in this repo to your router, and then copy pinmode, readpin, and write to /bin folder.